AntoineAssal/School-Notes/COMP-346-OperatingSystems/PCB.md

  >The PCB is used in [[Context Switch]].
  To store all the data for the CPU to know how to resume operating after the switch.
  <hr>

+## Task manager
+So when we open task manager.
+All it's doing is reading the information from the `PCB`s and displaying it here.